classvsoftware/under-new-management/README.md

 Install here: (pending Chrome Web Store approval)

+OR

+Download a [prebuild release](https://github.com/classvsoftware/under-new-management/releases), unpack the .zip file, and load the `dist` directory into Chrome.

 ## Building from source

 **Under New Management** uses Parcel, React, Typescript, and TailwindCSS